wifisensing/PicoScenes-Manual/source/installation.rst

         Screenshot: Users decide whether to accept the EULA terms

-    .. hint:: If you wrongfully press the <No>, the PicoScenes installer will show you the solution to reinitialize the installation.
+    .. hint:: If you wrongfully press the <No>, the installer will show you the solution to reinitialize the installation.

 - Reboot your system
-    You may have to reboot your system to validate the installation; otherwise, the modified drivers for QCA9300 and IWL5300 will not be activated.
+    You may have to reboot your system to validate the installation; otherwise, the modified drivers for AX200, QCA9300 and IWL5300 will not be activated.

 - The first run
-    You run ``PicoScenes`` in a terminal (case sensitive), which is your first time opening PicoScenes.
-Soon after the first launch, PicoScenes will crash with an error message saying, "This is a scheduled exception ...".
-Yes, **it is indeed a planned crash**.
-Run ``PicoScenes`` in the terminal again, and the error should be gone.
+    Run ``PicoScenes`` in a terminal (case sensitive).
+Soon after the launch, PicoScenes will crash with an error message saying, "This is a scheduled exception ...".
+Yes, **it IS a planned crash**.
+Run ``PicoScenes`` again, and the error should be gone.

     As PicoScenes is designed to be a `service` program, it will not quit automatically.
 You can press Ctrl+C to exit.